 General Liability Insurance

-Required.
-This covers property damage and bodily injury claims.
-If a technician breaks a customer's tile, cracks a pump housing, or a chemical stain appears — general liability covers it.
+General liability insurance is required.
+It covers property damage and bodily injury claims.
+If a technician breaks a customer’s tile, cracks a pump housing, or leaves a chemical stain, general liability is the coverage that responds.

 Commercial Auto Insurance